BleuxGenius/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        sessions is a method of keeping a user logged in, if you dont implement the usage of sessions or cookies, the clients data will not be saved. sessions and cookes help store userdata.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt is a tool that assist in encoding user passwords so, if the db was hacked the passwords would remain unreadable

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt makes it difficult to reverse the hashing of passwords. you can set up how many times a password would be hashed with bcrypt, and the attcker will struggle with getting in.

 - [ ] What are the three parts of the JSON Web Token?

+payload: information will be stored inside the token.
+option: what specified modification should be made to the token itself?
+secret: used to decode the token.

 ## Minimum Viable Product